Andreas Bjelland

-Andreas Bjelland (born 11 July 1988) is a Danish-Norwegian professional footballer who plays as a centre-back for Lyngby.
-He represented Denmark at international level and was part of the Danes' Euro 2012 squad.
-He is also adept as a full back or defensive midfielder.
+Andreas Bjelland (born 11 July 1988) is a Danish-Norwegian retired professional footballer who played as a centre-back for a number of clubs in Denmark, the Netherlands and England.
+He is currently assistant manager at Lyngby.

+Bjelland began his professional career in his homeland with Lyngby and established himself in the top division of Danish football with FC Nordsjælland.
+He played in the Netherlands and England for FC Twente and Brentford between 2011 and 2018, Bjelland returned to Denmark to play for F.C.
+Copenhagen in 2018 and he ended his playing career with Lyngby in 2025.
+Bjelland represented Denmark at international level and was part of the Danes' Euro 2012 squad.
+He was also adept as a full back or defensive midfielder.

 Club career

 Lyngby

 A centre back, Bjelland began his career in his homeland with Fredensborg BI and BSV, before moving into the youth system at Superliga club Lyngby in 2001.
 Financial problems at the stricken club saw the Royal Blues relegated to the Danmarksserien, but by the time Bjelland made his senior debut in September 2006, they had risen back to the 1st Division.
 He made 9 appearances during the 2006–07 and after promotion to the Superliga, he made 11 appearances in 2007–08.
 After an immediate relegation back to the 1st Division, Bjelland finally broke into the team and during the 2008–09 season made 24 appearances and scored one goal.
 After five early-2009–10 season appearances, Bjelland departed Lyngby on 31 August 2009.
 He made 47 appearances and scored one goal for the club.